AliceO2Group/ReadoutCard/src/CommandLineUtilities/AliceLowlevelFrontend/README.md

     ~~~
     "# Hello!\n11,22\n33,44\n# Bye!"
     ~~~
-* Return: A sequence of SCA read return values corresponding to the commands from the input sequence:
+* Return: A sequence of pairs of SCA command (coming from the input) and corresponding SCA read return values.
+    The pairs are separated by newline, the command and data by comma:
     ~~~
-    "[value 0]\n[value 1]\n[etc.]"
+    "[command 0],[value 0]\n[command 1],[value 1]\n[etc.]"
     ~~~
     For example:
     ~~~
-    "42\n123\n555"
+    "10,42\n20,123\n30,555"
     ~~~
-    If an SCA error occurred, the sequence of return values will go up to that point, plus the error message If another type of error occurred (such as a formatting error), it will return a failure string.
+    If an SCA error occurred, the sequence of return values will go up to that point, plus the error message.
+    If another type of error occurred (such as a formatting error), it will return a failure string.

 #### SCA_GPIO_READ